RobinEliseo/academic-kickstart/content/publication/Public Opinion and the Climate Crisis What does the Eurobarometer say?.md

   image: ""

 links:
-  - name: Public Opinion and the Climate Crisis What does the Eurobarometer say?
+  - name: Link: Public Opinion and the Climate Crisis What does the Eurobarometer say?
     url: 'https://www.iedonline.eu/publications/2019/climate-crisis/public-opinion-and-the-climate-crisis-maillard'

 ---